(This blog contains colourful language.)

 Oftentimes, we like to believe that the past was a simpler, easier place to live.
 Nothing could possibly top the past.
 People put more emphasis on their family, crime rates were lower, grammar was used with higher proficiency, and the general population excreted diamonds according to some accounts.
 Putting aside slavery, witch trials, and people throwing their shit in the streets (among a plethora of other things we like to think don’t exist anymore) there are some fantabulous words of great merit that have dwindled into disuse.
 You will find a (petit) lion’s share of those on my blog, but there are some that truly highlight just how far we have come.
 It is on these glorious morsels that I shall focus this entry.

 Electric sunstroke.
 Those of you who are, as I am, obsessed with Downton Abbey should know about the furore with which electric light was met.
 As the name implies, it was believed that exposure to too much electric light could cause sunstroke like symptoms.
-Whether we have simply advanced to the point where we no longer experience these symptoms or whether it was simply unfounded balderdash (like your shampoo foam causing cancer or MSG giving you headaches) created by profiting gas lamp companies (David Suzuki) is for you to be the judge.
+Whether we have simply advanced to the point where we no longer experience these symptoms or whether it was simply unfounded balderdash (MSG giving you headaches) created by profiting gas lamp companies (all non-Chinese restaurants) is for you to be the judge.

 Glory hole.
 Ah yes.
 Where ever would a maid have been without her glory hole?
 Why, her job would have been just plain inconceivable.
 In fact, many houses had a glory hole, specifically for the maids.
 Wassat?
 Heavens! is that how it’s used these days? … Well, that sounds rather naughty/enjoyable/naughty… but, no. In the past, it was a neat little hidey-hole or cupboard in which maids could stash their rubbish, tools, or utensils.
 So I suppose, from the aspect of shoving one’s junk into it, the meaning has changed very little indeed.